HindMA/internet-technologies-1440/README.md

 # internet-technologies-1440
-all lab will be here
+all internet-technologies lab will be here